lmc2179/laplace_approximation_dist/README.md

 # laplace_approximation_dist

 A package for computing Laplace approximations to log probability densities in Python.
+The Laplace approximation computes a normal distribution which approximates the distribution of interest.
+The user sends in a log-probability function with optional optimization/second derivative information, and receives a scipy multivariate_normal which approximates the target distribution.

 # How do I use this package?

 In order to compute the laplace approximation to the desired distribution, you will need to provide the log-probability function along with (optionally) a function to compute the Hessian of your log-probability.
 If you do not provide a method to compute the Hessian, it will be computed numerically using a finite difference method.

+## Simplest possible example: Normal approximations to normal distribution

+### One-dimensional example

+### Multivariate normal

+## Bayesian inference: Binomial proportion inference

+## Bayesian inference: Linear regression

 # How does the Laplace Approximation work?